The Islamic world is coming together to help desperately impoverished Afghanistan - ExBulletin

 Universal poverty can reach 97% of Afghanistan’s population.
 This could be the next bleak moment, he warned.
 Within a year, 30% of Afghanistan’s GDP (gross domestic product) could be lost altogether, while male unemployment could double to 29%.

-Next year, the UN will ask for $ 4.5 billion in aid to Afghanistan – the single largest request for humanitarian aid, he said.
+Next year, the UN will ask for $ 4.5 billion in aid to Afghanistan – its single largest request for humanitarian aid, he said.

 In what appeared to be a message to the Taliban delegation, the Quraysh and subsequent speakers, including Taha, emphasized the protection of human rights, especially of women and girls.